March of Turin: History

+In 961, Holy Roman Emperor Otto I invaded Italy and displaced Berengar.
+Otto then continued the work that had been done to reorganize the northwest into the three great marches and in 964 he appointed Arduin margrave of Turin.

-Arduin Glaber was invested as count of Turin in 941 by Hugh of Italy.
-Arduin had captured Turin and the Susa Valley from the Saracens.
-In 964, Arduin was appointed margrave of Turin by Emperor Otto I. The march continued to be ruled by members of the Arduinici thereafter.
+The march continued to be ruled by members of the Arduinici thereafter.
 Arduin Glaber's son Manfred I succeeded him and his son, Ulric Manfred II, succeeded him.
 Ulric had no son, so he left the march to his daughter Adelaide.
 Although Adelaide ruled in her own right, de jure control passed to her husband Otto, count of Aosta.
 Their descendants would later comprise the House of Savoy.
 Gundulph, the father of St Anselm, may have represented a collateral branch of Manfred's dynasty.

 After Adelaide’s death in 1091, the march of Turin broke up.
 Comital authority in the city of Turin was invested in the bishop of Turin (1092) and the city itself became a commune (1091).
 In 1092, the emperor Henry IV appointed his son Conrad as margrave of Turin (Conrad was Adelaide’s grandson via her daughter Bertha of Savoy).
 Although Conrad attempted to gain control of the march, his power was never effectual and the title was largely nominal.
 Instead, the northern part of the march of Turin was absorbed into Savoy, which was ruled by another of Adelaide’s grandsons, Humbert II (many centuries later, Turin became the capital of this dynasty.)
 To the south, lands which had composed the march of Turin were annexed by Adelaide's nephew, Boniface del Vasto.